-Sony has finally taken the wraps off its freshly-redesigned smartphones, the Xperia XZ2 and Xperia XZ2 Compact, at Mobile World Congress.
+Sony took the wraps off its freshly-redesigned smartphones, the Xperia XZ2 and Xperia XZ2 Compact, at Mobile World Congress 2018.
 The company hasn’t changed its design language for quite a few years, so it’s refreshing to see something new.
 Both devices feature top-of-the-line hardware, as well as some camera features you won’t find on any other phone.

-Here’s everything you need to know about the Sony Xperia XZ2 and Xperia XZ2 Compact.
-Read our in-depth Xperia XZ2 and XZ2 Compact hands-on review for more.
+Here’s everything you need to know about the two phones.
+You can read our Sony Xperia XZ2 review for more.

 Sony Xperia XZ2

-The flagship device, called the Xperia XZ2, offers some features unavailable on the XZ2 Compact — and much of that has to do with the phone’s design.
+The flagship device, called the Xperia XZ2, has more features over the XZ2 Compact — and much of that has to do with the phone’s design.
 Sony calls its new design style “Ambient Flow,” and it involves the use of more rounded corners, as opposed to the angular design of previous Xperia phones.
 The Xperia XZ2 also features a metal frame that holds together panels of Gorilla Glass 5 on both the front and back — which in turn helps enables wireless charging.

-The 5.7-inch screen has a Full HD resolution with an 18:9 aspect ratio, but it’s not as edge-to-edge as say, Samsung’s Galaxy S9.
+The 5.7-inch screen has a 2,160 x 1,080 pixel resolution with an 18:9 aspect ratio, but it’s not as edge-to-edge as say, Samsung’s Galaxy S9.
 You’ll find a chin and forehead on the phone, but it’s still markedly smaller than the bezels on Sony’s previous smartphones.
 That space does give way to stereo speakers that Sony says are 20 percent louder than the speakers on the original Xperia XZ1.

 On the back, there’s a camera with a few sensors above it, along with a fingerprint sensor underneath.
 Around the edge of the phone, you’ll find standard buttons like a power button and volume rocker, but you’ll also get a dedicated camera button, as is often the case on Sony phones.
 There is one feature missing from the outside of the phone, and that’s a headphone jack.
 Thankfully, the phone does come with an adapter, and it also supports Bluetooth 5.0 for an improved wireless connection.